mcrosee/chess-games/README.md

 # chess-games
-This project demonstrates how to use c++ in OOP Style.
-All examples are popular chess games
+This project demonstrates how to use c++ in OOP Style in chess games.